Mohammed-Farida23/Permalist-Project/README.md

      Data is stored in a PostgreSQL database for persistence.

   .
 Frontend:
-     Renders a dynamic to-do list using EJS for templates, allowing seamless interaction with tasks.
+     Renders a dynamic to-do list using EJS for templates, allowing seamless task interaction.

   .
 Database:
      PostgreSQL stores all tasks with their unique IDs and titles for easy retrieval and updates.